Consolidated PBY Catalina: Roles in World War II

 The Catalina scored the U.S. Navy's first credited air-to-air "kill" of a Japanese airplane in the Pacific War.
 On 10 December 1941, the Japanese attacked the Cavite Navy Yard in the Philippines.
 Numerous U.S. ships and submarines were damaged or destroyed by bombs and bomb fragments.
-While flying to safety during the raid on Cavite, Lieutenant Harmon T. Utter's PBY was attacked by three Japanese Mitsubishi A6M2 Type 0 carrier fighters.
+While flying to safety during the raid on Cavite, Lieutenant Harmon T. Utter's PBY was attacked by three Japanese Mitsubishi A6M2 Zero carrier fighters.
 Chief Boatswain Earl D. Payne, Utter's bow gunner, shot down one, thus scoring the U.S. Navy's first kill.
-Utter, as a commander, later coordinated the carrier air strikes that led to the destruction of the Japanese battleship Yamato.
+Utter, as a commander, later co-ordinated the carrier air strikes that led to the destruction of the Japanese battleship Yamato.

-The Catalina performed one of the first offensive operations against the Japanese by the US.
-On 27 December 1941, six Catalinas of Patrol Squadron 101 bombed Japanese shipping at Jolo Island against heavy fighter opposition, with four Catalinas lost.
+The Catalina performed one of the first offensive operations against the Japanese by the U.S. On 27 December 1941, six Catalinas of Patrol Squadron 101 bombed Japanese shipping at Jolo Island against heavy fighter opposition, with four Catalinas lost.